How Witty Works created open-source plugins with the PostHog community

 Initially, the team built their own tool for gathering product data, writing a JSON file into the file system for every event observed.
 Eventually, this proved unscalable.

-Creating plugins to connect systems and protect user privacy
+Creating apps to connect systems and protect user privacy

 Once Witty Works’ Engineering team had deployed PostHog internally, other teams began using the platform too.
 Marketing, for example, wanted to use PostHog to track onboarding funnels and understand when users updated the Witty browser extension.
 As a result, Witty Works used PostHog's app system to integrate with many tools in its stack.